About Education Grants: The BSAC invites applications for Education grants on an international/worldwide basis.

-- CVs for all principal investigators (including a clear statement of track record in this area and details of the most recent 10 publications)
+- Abridged CVs for all applicants named on the application form (maximum 2x A4 pages per investigator, including a clear statement of track record in this area and details of the most recent 10 publications)

-- A signed copy of the BSAC Terms and Conditions form (applicants are advised to read all Terms and Conditions before making an application)
+- A signed copy of the BSAC Terms and Conditions form (before making an application applicants are advised to read all Terms and Conditions and Standard Operating Procedures found at: BSAC T&Cs/SOPS)

-The Terms and Conditions for all BSAC Grants and Scholarships are published on this BSAC website.
+The BSAC Grants Terms & Conditions: The Terms and Conditions for all BSAC Grants are published on the BSAC website at: BSAC T&Cs/SOPS.
 The applicant and host institute is required to read the terms and conditions before completing any application form.
 Applicants are required to submit a signed copy of the BSAC Terms and Conditions form, submitting this with their application form.

 Reports should include the following information based on your project: